canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/packaging-new-software.rst

     $ sudo apt-get install dh-make bzr-builddeb
     $ cd ..
     $ bzr dh-make hello 2.10 hello-2.10.tar.gz

+Note: unfortunately the ``bzr dh-make`` subcommand is no longer available in releases later than Ubuntu 20.04; so, you might need a container or virtual machine (see `LXD <LXD_>`_) running Ubuntu 20.04 for this particular step.

 When it asks what type of package type ``s`` for single binary.
 This will import the code into a branch and add the ``debian/`` packaging directory.
 Have a look